Automattic/vip-cli/docs/RELEASING.md

 We use a custom pre-publish [script](https://github.com/Automattic/vip/blob/trunk/helpers/prepublishOnly.js) that performs some confidence checks to avoid common mistakes.

 Further checks can be added to this flow as needed.

-### Versioning Guidelines

-- `patch`: for non-breaking changes/bugfixes and small updates.
-- `minor`: for some new features, bug fixes, and other non-breaking changes.
-- `major`: for breaking changes.

 ### New Releases